 Neurological Disorders Group 1 - Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Epilepsy/epileptic seizures General guidance for all neurosurgical conditions if associated with epilepsy or epileptic seizures.
 In all cases where epilepsy has been diagnosed, the epilepsy standards apply.
 These cases will include all cases of single seizure where a primary cerebral cause is present and the liability to recurrence cannot be excluded.
 An exception may be made when seizures occur at the time of an acute head injury or intracranial surgery.
 When seizures occur at the time of intracranial venous thrombosis, 6 months is required, free from attacks, before resuming driving.
 Driver must notify NDLS.
 In all cases where a "liability to epileptic seizures" either primary or secondary has been diagnosed, the specific epilepsy standard for this group applies.
 The only exception is a seizure occurring immediately at the time of an acute head injury or intracranial surgery, and not thereafter and/or where no liability to seizure has been demonstrated.
 Following head injury or intracranial surgery, the risk of seizure must have fallen to no greater than 2% per annum before returning to Group 2 driving.
 Driver must notify NDLS.
 Withdrawal of antiepileptic medication and driving (See Appendix to this chapter for full standards).
-(See Appendix to this chapter for full standards).
+Standards require a driver to remain seizure-free for 10 years since the last attack without antiepileptic medication.
+(See epilepsy standards).
 Provoked seizures (Apart from alcohol or illicit drug misuse) (See Appendix to this chapter for full standards).
-(See Appendix to this chapter for full standards).
+Standards require a driver to remain seizure-free for 10 years since the last attack without antiepileptic medication.
+(See epilepsy standards).
 Non Epileptic seizure attacks Can be considered once attacks have been satisfactorily controlled and there are no relevant mental health issues.
 Can be considered once attacks have been satisfactorily controlled and there are no relevant mental health issues.

-Loss of consciousness/loss of or altered awareness
+Loss of consciousness/loss of or altered awareness25